0b01/rickyhan.com/_posts/2017-09-09-import-orderbook-from-exchanges.markdown

 }
 ```

+We use `await Promise.all()` to concurrently run multiple DB requests instead of serially awaiting each one to finish.
+You always want to double check failed queries.

 # Listen for Updates

-First to add some joy to development, let's get the JSON types out of the way using TypeScript interface:
+First, to add some joy to development, let's get the types of JSON objects emitted defined using TypeScript interface.
+This is where TypeScript really comes in handy.
+My only gripe with TypeScript is the lack of a real [bottom](https://wiki.haskell.org/Bottom).

 ```typescript
 export interface ExchangeState {